cryostatio/cryostatio.github.io/index.md

 Coming soon to [OperatorHub](https://operatorhub.io/).
 In the meantime, you can install the Cryostat Operator using kubectl, or by deploying the bundle image with Operator SDK.

+### Install cert-manager
+The Cryostat Operator requires [cert-manager](https://cert-manager.io/) to run.
+If not already installed in your cluster, please [install](https://cert-manager.io/docs/installation/) it using your preferred method.
+Once installed, proceed with one of the Cryostat Operator installation options below.

 ### Install with kubectl
 ```
 $ kubectl create namespace cryostat-operator-system